 MH Newsdesk – Super Clean News Style Theme

 The first theme I used for SideGains was the MH Newsdesk theme by MH Themes.
-MH Newsdesk has a newspaper / magazine layout that fit perfectly for what I wanted SideGains to be when I started out.
-It also included enough “out of the box” functions to get a beginner blogger started.
+MH Newsdesk has a newspaper / magazine layout I wanted for SideGains when I started out.
+It also included enough “out of the box” functions to get a beginner blogger up and running.

 MH Newsdesk is a responsive theme meaning it renders nicely for mobile and tablet devices.
 Additionally it provides numerous layout options and feature areas for you to highlight content you want people to see.

 For those of you starting out with WordPress, there is a FREE “lite” version.
 I used this to test on SideGains before upgrading to the Pro version… the Pro version gives all the functionality available to the theme.

 At the moment the MH Newsdesk Pro theme is a one off cost of $49.

 There literally thousands of WordPress plugins for you to choose.

 Yoast SEO for WordPress – Don’t Start Blogging Without It!